collapsed-stacks/startups/questions/4046/early-early-employees-equity-split.md

 - posted by: [George](https://stackexchange.com/users/3516499/george) on 2015-04-20
 - score: 1

-<p>At the end of the day, the percentage of the company is not a worthwhile metric and the real reference point is the value (or potential value) of that percentage.
-If you are looking for the next employee to contribute significantly and they would be able to get a 6 figure job at a larger firm, then you need to allocate them a percentage of the company that relates to an annuity of that 6 figure income until you can pay them in cash.</p>
+At the end of the day, the percentage of the company is not a worthwhile metric and the real reference point is the value (or potential value) of that percentage.
+If you are looking for the next employee to contribute significantly and they would be able to get a 6 figure job at a larger firm, then you need to allocate them a percentage of the company that relates to an annuity of that 6 figure income until you can pay them in cash.

-<p>It get messy, but you can introduce stock options so that if the value of the company increases, you can award him more options and dilute the original founders.
-That may be worthwhile to you because the overall value of the company increases and you net value of a smaller percentage is higher.</p>
+It get messy, but you can introduce stock options so that if the value of the company increases, you can award him more options and dilute the original founders.
+That may be worthwhile to you because the overall value of the company increases and you net value of a smaller percentage is higher.

-<p>This sounds like it will be the first real hire and I would try to make some distinction that this person is not a co-founder, but the beginning of the next phase of your company.
-Also to note, you would want to have a vesting period for any new shares in case the employee does not last.</p>
+This sounds like it will be the first real hire and I would try to make some distinction that this person is not a co-founder, but the beginning of the next phase of your company.
+Also to note, you would want to have a vesting period for any new shares in case the employee does not last.